nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. View upcoming deliveries that are within a specified date range.

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with PENDING status and between 20-10-1999 12:00 and 12-10-2024 13:00
+    1. Prerequisites: Ensure there is at least 1 delivery with PENDING status and between 20-10-1999 12:00 and 12-10-2024 13:00 by listing all deliveries using the `list -d` command.

     1. Test case: `upcoming aft/20-10-1999 12:00 bef/12-10-2024 13:00`<br>
        Expected: All PENDING deliveries between 20-10-1999 12:00 and 12-10-2024 13:00 are displayed.
 Success message indicating number of upcoming deliveries shown in the status message.

 2. View upcoming deliveries before a specified date.

-     1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery with PENDING status and before d 12-10-2024 12:00
+     1. Prerequisites: Ensure there is at least 1 delivery with PENDING status and before d 12-10-2024 12:00 by listing all deliveries using the `list -d` command.

      1. Test case: `upcoming bef/12-10-2024 12:00`<br>
        Expected: All Pending deliveries before 12-10-2024 12:00 are displayed.
 Success message indicating number of upcoming deliveries shown in the status message.

 3. Invalid parameter values.

-    1. Prerequisites: List all deliveries using the `list -d` command.
-Ensure there is at least 1 delivery displayed.
+    1. Prerequisites: Ensure there is at least 1 delivery displayed by listing all deliveries using the `list -d` command.

     1. Test case: `upcoming aft/20-10-101010`<br>
        Expected: No deliveries is displayed.
 Message indicating DELIVERY_DATE_TIME should be in the format dd-MM-yyyy HH:mm is shown in the status message.